Ця сторінка також доступна українською.

-The interactive map below shows the locations in Rohatyn where headstones have been recovered since the beginning of the project, in 2011 (green), 2012 (yellow), 2013 (blue), 2014 (red), 2015 (purple), and 2016 (white).
+The interactive map below shows the locations in Rohatyn where headstones have been recovered since the beginning of the project, in 2011 (green), 2012 (yellow), 2013 (blue), 2014 (red), 2015 (purple), 2016 (white), 2017 (olive), and 2018 (orange).
 As noted in the map description, in most cases more than one matzevah (often many) have been recovered at a single location in a single year.
 As the map indicates, three areas in town have been especially ‘fruitful’ in the past few years.

 In the downtown area, the gardens, courtyard/parking area, and older buildings bounded by vul.
 Ivan Franko, vul.
 Mickiewicz, vul.
 Shevchenko, and vul.
 Halytska, are important both historically and for the current project.
 Historians, including Mr. Vorobets, have told us that Gestapo headquarters in Rohatyn were located on vul.
 Halytska of this block during the war.
 The garden Mr. Vorbets led us to in April 2011 is here.
 The largest and heaviest loose headstones unearthed to date (in 2012) were here.
 And the largest number of matzevot in a single excavation (in 2014) were here.
 On a visit to Rohatyn in 2013, a companion doubted our guess that many stones making up the foundation of a disintegrating building in the parking area were actually Jewish headstones, pulled a random loose stone from the crumbling wall, and uttered an expletive when the stone revealed Hebrew script.
 On a review visit in late 2014, when we thought all the ground had been turned over, a companion noticed a stone under some trees adjacent to the building and pulled weeds away to reveal another Hebrew inscription.
 We now believe there will be many more headstones recovered from this site when conditions allow.
 This is a dark and special place, and we are grateful for the cooperation of the surrounding residents in allowing us to extract the matzevot.